Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Causal models with hidden variables: From DAGs to ADMGs

 Given a valid topological order $\tau$ over variables in $O$, where no variable is an ancestor of those preceding it in the order, the kernel for any district $D$ is linked to the observed data distribution $P(O)$ by $q_{D}(D \mid \pa_{\G}(D)) = \prod_{D_i \in D} P(D_i \mid \mpg(D_i))$.
 Here, $\mpg(D_i)$ denotes the \textit{Markov pillow} of variable $D_i$, defined as the union of its district and the parental set of its district in a subgraph restricted to the predecessors of $D_i$ according to the topological order $\tau$.
 For simplicity, we omit $\tau$'s role in defining Markov pillows.
 This setup enables the district factorization of $P(O)$ to be expressed via a \textit{topological factorization} \citep{tian02general, bhattacharya2022semiparametric} as follows:

-This topological factorization simplifies the representation of $P(O)$ but may not capture all the equality constraints inherent in $P(O)$, as implied by the Markov properties of the hidden variable DAG $\G(O \cup U)$. \cite{richardson2023nested} developed a more nuanced factorization, the \textit{nested Markov factorization}, which fully encompasses these equality constraints within $P(O)$.
-For a detailed explanation, refer to the original paper by \cite{richardson2023nested}, with a brief summary available in Appendix~E of \citep{bhattacharya2022testability}.
-Our subsequent discussion in Section~\ref{sec:semiparam} delves into the implications of these constraints on the statistical efficiency of our proposed estimators of the causal effects. \hypertarget{main_prelim}{}
+This topological factorization simplifies the representation of $P(O)$ but may not capture all the equality constraints inherent in $P(O)$, as implied by the Markov properties of the hidden variable DAG $\G(O \cup U)$. \cite{tian02on} provided a sound and complete algorithm for characterizing all such constraints in $P(O)$, while \cite{richardson2023nested} introduced the \textit{nested Markov factorization}, which encodes these constraints through a refined graphical factorization.
+For details on the nested Markov factorization, see \cite{richardson2023nested}, with a brief summary in Appendix~E of \cite{bhattacharya2022testability}.
+Our subsequent discussion in Section~\ref{sec:semiparam} delves into the implications of these constraints on the statistical efficiency of our proposed estimators.